Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Preliminaries: action minimizing sets and calibrated subactions

 for every $\underline{x} \in X$. \end{definition} \begin{theorem}[Part of Main Theorem~$2$ in \cite{KMS25}] For any $\underline{x}\in\Omega_\varphi$, the map $X\ni \underline{y}\mapsto H_\varphi(\underline{x},\underline{y})$ is a Lipschitz calibrated subaction of $\varphi$. \end{theorem}

-Calibrated subactions are powerful technical tools for ergodic optimization and closely related with the equivalence classes of the relation defined in Theorem~\ref{theorem:KMS25}, which we will see below in this subsection.
+Calibrated subactions are powerful technical tools for ergodic optimization and closely related to the equivalence classes of the relation defined in Theorem~\ref{theorem:KMS25}, which we will see below in this subsection.
 Before investigating their connection, we give the following formula. \begin{theorem} Every calibrated subaction $u$ of $\varphi$ satisfies

-for every $\underline{y}\in {X}$. \end{theorem} The case where the base space is a symbolic dynamical system with a finite alphabet was treated in \cite[Theorem 4.7]{BLL13}, where a similar formula was given for a Lipschitz function.
-In the case of the XY-model, a similar formula was established in \cite[Proposition 8]{LMST} for a 2-locally constant functions and its $[0,1]$-backward calibrated subactions.
+for every $\underline{y}\in {X}$. \end{theorem} The case where the base space is a symbolic dynamical system with a finite alphabet was treated in \cite[Theorem 4.7]{BLL13}, in which a similar formula was given for a Lipschitz function.
+In the case of the full shift with $[0,1]$, a similar formula was established in \cite[Proposition 8]{LMST} for Lipschitz potentials depending only on the first two coordinates and its $[0,1]$-backward calibrated subactions.

-Theorem~\ref{Peierl's_barrier_inf} indicates that, even if we only know the values of a calibrated subaction $u$ only on $\Omega_{\varphi}$, $u$ can be consistently extended from $\Omega_{\varphi}$ to the entire space $X$ via the Peierl’s barrier, which encodes the minimal cost to reach $\underline{y}$ from $\Omega_{\varphi}$.
+Theorem~\ref{Peierl's_barrier_inf} indicates that, even if we know the values of a calibrated subaction $u$ only on $\Omega_{\varphi}$, $u$ can be consistently extended from $\Omega_{\varphi}$ to the entire space $X$ via the Peierl’s barrier, which encodes the minimal cost to reach $\underline{y}$ from $\Omega_{\varphi}$.
 Thus, $u$ is not merely a tool for analyzing minimizing orbits, but also a means of transmitting the structure of the Aubry set throughout $X$.
 In this sense, the Aubry set serves as the ``core" of optimal dynamics, and the calibrated subaction $u$ encodes its influence globally.

-In order to show Theorem~\ref{Peierl's_barrier_inf}, we shall give the following lemma. \begin{lemma} Let $u:X\rightarrow \mathbb{R}$ be a calibrated subaction of $\varphi$ and $\underline{y}^{(0)}\in {X}$.
+In order to show Theorem~\ref{Peierl's_barrier_inf}, we shall give the following lemma. \begin{lemma} Let $u: X\rightarrow \mathbb{R}$ be a calibrated subaction of $\varphi$ and $\underline{y}^{(0)}\in {X}$.
 For each $n\geq 1$ let $\underline{y}^{(-n)}$ be a preimage of $\underline{y}^{(-n+1)}$ such that

 Then any accumulation point of $\{\underline{y}^{(-n)}\}$ belongs to $\Omega_\varphi$. \end{lemma} \begin{proof} Let us consider a convergent subsequence $\{\underline{y}^{(-n_k)}\}$ of $\{\underline{y}^{(-n)}\}$ such that $\displaystyle{\lim_{k\to\infty}\underline{y}^{(-n_k)}=\underline{x} \in X}$.
 By \eqref{eq:mane_calibrated}, we have